Haven't filed taxes in a long time?

 I Haven’t Filed Taxes in 10 Years.
 What Do I Do?

 Paying taxes is a responsibility for citizens, and taxpayers should be aware of possible consequences of not filing.
-Despite this, many people go as long as ten years without filing their taxes, often without calculating the penalties and interest the IRS may impose on unfiled returns.
+However, many people go as long as ten years without filing their taxes, often without calculating the penalties and interest the IRS may impose on unfiled returns.

 Are you wondering, “I haven’t filed taxes in 10 years.
 What do I do?”
 Then, you’re in the right place.
-This simplified guide will help you decide what to do.
+This simplified guide will help you through how to file back taxes, even if you’ve missed multiple years.

 Why Don’t People File Their Taxes?